GoogleCloudPlatform/gatekeeper-securitycenter/README.md

 3. Follow the step-by-step instructions in the accompanying [tutorial](https://cloud.google.com/architecture/reporting-policy-controller-audit-violations-security-command-center).

-For all options, you must have an appropriate Cloud IAM role for Security Command Center at the organization level, such as [Security Center Admin Editor](https://cloud.google.com/security-command-center/docs/access-control).
+If you use Security Command Center Standard tier, you must have an appropriate Cloud IAM role for Security Command Center at the organization level, such as [Security Center Admin Editor](https://cloud.google.com/security-command-center/docs/access-control).
 Your organization administrator can
 [grant you this role](https://cloud.google.com/resource-manager/docs/access-control-org).